aws-samples/cfn101-workshop/content/basics/templates/resources/index.md

 ### Overview

-In this Lab, you will learn little more about CloudFormation top-level sections, including Format Version, Description, Metadata, Parameters and Resources.
+In this Lab, you will learn a little more about CloudFormation top-level sections, including Format Version, Description, Metadata, Parameters and Resources.

 ### Topics Covered
 By the end of this lab, you will be able to: